consoli-tech/terms.liftstation.cloud/index.md

 ### Intellectual Property

-The intellectual property in the materials contained in this website are owned by or licensed to Consolidated Utilities, Inc. and are protected by applicable copyright and trademark law.
+The intellectual property in the materials contained in this website are owned by or licensed to Consoli Tech, LLC and are protected by applicable copyright and trademark law.
 We grant our users permission to download one copy of the materials for personal, non-commercial transitory use.

 This constitutes the grant of a license, not a transfer of title.
-This license shall automatically terminate if you violate any of these restrictions or the Terms of Service, and may be terminated by Consolidated Utilities, Inc. at any time.
+This license shall automatically terminate if you violate any of these restrictions or the Terms of Service, and may be terminated by Consoli Tech, LLC at any time.

 ### User-Generated Content